ismailmubarik/AWS-SAA-C02-Course/14-HA-and-Scaling/notes.md

 Application Load Balander (ALB) -v2 are truly layer 7 devices
 ![image](https://user-images.githubusercontent.com/33827177/146116224-2e9c1358-0b3e-4612-ad19-db75f9ab3b02.png)

+### Load Balancer
+It is to job of  a load balancer to accept connections from the client and then distribute to backend compute.
+It means the user is abstracted away from the infrastructure.
+So the amount of infrastructure can increase/decrease or fail without the customer knowing
+ELB Architecture
 ### Load Balancing Fundamentals.

 Without load balancing, it is difficult to scale.